-In Delhi, Senior BJP leaders campaign to gain support for Centre's J-K move
+In Delhi, Senior BJP leaders campaign to gain support for Centre's J&K move

 New Delhi, Sep 22: Senior BJP office-bearers and Union ministers are meeting intellectuals and other prominent persons from different walks of life in the national capital to gain support for the Centre's decision to revoke special status to Jammu and Kashmir under Article 370.
 The BJP, as part of its nationwide campaign to create awareness about the Union government's August 5 decision on Jammu and Kashmir, aims to reach out to 2,000 prominent personalities from the fields of film, sport and academia among other.